openmethane/openmethane/README.md

 The docker container containing CMAQ, the adjoint model and the python dependencies can be built locally.
 This is the recommended way to run the code.
-The required CMAQ docker image is built via the [openmethane/docker-cmaq](https://github.com/openmethane/docker-cmaq) repository is hosted as a private image at [ghcr.io/openmethane/cmaq](https://ghcr.io/openmethane/cmaq).
+The required CMAQ docker image is built via the [openmethane/docker-cmaq](https://github.com/openmethane/docker-cmaq) repository and is hosted as a private image at [ghcr.io/openmethane/cmaq](https://ghcr.io/openmethane/cmaq).
 Since the image is not public, you will need to authenticate with the GitHub Container Registry ([https://ghcr.io](https://ghcr.io)) before building the image.